Get E-Book

 File Descriptors: Handles, Kernel Resources, and Close Semantics

 On POSIX systems, the descriptor is an integer in the process descriptor table.
-On Windows, Node and libuv translate Windows file handles into the fd abstraction used by fs APIs.
-That translation lets most JavaScript code use the same shape on both platform families, while OS-specific behavior still shows through in places such as permissions, sharing, and path handling.
+On Windows, Node and libuv translate Windows file handles into the fd-shaped API used by Node's fs module.
+That translation lets most JavaScript code look the same on both platform families, though OS-specific behavior still shows up in permissions, sharing rules, path handling, and file locking.

 File Descriptors

-Every fd-based API works through the same basic idea.
-On POSIX systems, the token is a non-negative integer indexing the process's file descriptor table.
-On Windows, the OS gives libuv a HANDLE, and libuv presents a descriptor-shaped value back to Node.
-JavaScript mostly sees a value it can pass to reads, writes, stats, syncs, and close.
+All fd-based APIs follow the same basic idea.
+On POSIX systems, the fd is a non-negative integer that points into the process's descriptor table.
+On Windows, libuv receives a Windows HANDLE and presents it to Node through the same descriptor-style API.
+JavaScript mostly sees something simple - a value it can pass to read, write, stat, sync, and close operations.

 const fs = require('node:fs');